PacktPublishing/Node-Cookbook-3rd-Ed/03-Coordinating-IO/content.md

 $ echo "some content" > my-file.txt
 ```

-Finally we want to create a file called `watcher.js` (inside the `watching-files-and-directories` folder) and open it in our favourite editor.
+Finally we want to create a file called `watcher.js` (inside the `watching-files-and-directories` folder) and open it in our favorite editor.

 ### How to do it